 March 2014: Northern Ireland Peace Monitoring Report (Volume 3)

-Community Relations Council published the third issue of Northern Ireland Peace Monitoring Report:
+The Community Relations Council published the third volume of the Northern Ireland Peace Monitoring Report.

 After ten weeks of intensive cross party talks at Stormont House, the Northern Ireland executive and the UK and Irish governments agreed a set of actions to address the two key themes the talks were convened to address: